cdsittampalam/documentation/docs/Partner API.md

 ### Create Company

 You can create a company by adding basic information in a POST request.
-The POST request returns the reference (`ref`)and `company_id`.
+The POST request returns the reference (`ref`) and `company_id`.
 Each request allows you to create one company.
-To help you enter data quicker, some of the values are already prepopulated.
+To help you enter data quicker, some of the values are already prepopulated in the Swagger UI.

-The 'country' ID you enter must conform to the ISO 3166-1 country code.

-You can repeat the process to create multiple companies.
-Other companies you create can be used as a trusted party in your trusted network.
+You can repeat the process to create multiple companies as trusted parties.

 In this example, a new company called John Doe Corp is entered in `name`.
 This is based in Brimingham, UK with the the `domain` of johndoe.co.uk.